haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/secy/secy-cron.md

 ### Secure cron in `.htaccess`
 To seecure cron in Magento's `.htaccess` file:

-1. Log in to your Magento server as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
+1. Log in to your Magento server as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.
 2. Open `<your Magento install dir>/pub/.htaccess` in a text editor.

 	(Because `cron.php` is located in the `pub` directory, edit this `.htaccess` only.)